Macon, Georgia: The Simpsons

-In "Bart on the Road", the Season 7 episode of The Simpsons, character Nelson Muntz suggests the boys take a road trip to Macon.
-Later he reminds the group that none of their trouble would have happened had they chosen Macon over Knoxville, Tennessee.
+In "Bart on the Road", a Season 7 episode of The Simpsons, character Nelson Muntz suggests the boys take a road trip to Macon.
+Later he reminds the group that none of their troubles would have happened had they chosen Macon over Knoxville, Tennessee.

 Gone with the Wind

 In Margaret Mitchell's novel Gone with the Wind, Aunt Pittypat's coachman, Uncle Peter, protected her when she fled to Macon during Sherman's assault on Atlanta.